 How: 15 minutes a day in the New American Cursive Workbook (NAC) establishes the basis for good penmanship.
 A Teaching Guide is included in each book.

 Kindergarten: Correct pencil, paper and posture position are essential instructions to set the student on the right course.
 Learn how to recognize and form each printed letter.
 Introduce cursive by teaching students how to write their name in cursive.
-(Startwrite/NAC software can be used to make individual worksheets.)
+Startwrite/NAC software (Windows only) can be used to make individual worksheets.

 First Grade: NAC Workbook One is a complete introduction to cursive.
 Instructions and exercises on how to form each cursive letter.
 Start integrating cursive with other subjects as soon as the student knows the alphabet.